rust-lang/rfcs/text/0000-variadic-tuples.md

 An expansion form for variadic tuple has the syntax: `..#<expr(T1, T2, ..., Tn, id1, id2, ..., idm)>` where `T1`, `T2`, ..., `Tn` are variadic tuple type identifiers and `id1`, `id2`, ..., `idn` are variadic tuple identifiers.

-Note: All variadic tuple type used in the expansion form must have been declared together.
+Note 1: All variadic tuple type used in the expansion form must have been declared together.
 The variadic tuple type used are the variadic tuple types identified by `T1`, `T2`, ..., `Tn` or the type of the variadic tuple identified by `id1`, `id2`, ..., `idn`.

-Note: An expansion form without any identifier resolves to the unit type `()`.
+Note 2: An expansion form without any identifier resolves to the unit type `()`.

-Note 2: The expression in an expansion form can be enclosed by parenthesis or braces for clarity.
+Note 3: The expression in an expansion form can be enclosed by parenthesis or braces for clarity.

 Examples: